Doly02/ipk-proj-2/README.md

 ```

 ## User's possibilities
+This section outlines the different commands and parameters you can use to interact with the program and how they affect its behavior:

+### Interface Selection
+- `-i <interface>` or `--interface <interface>`: Specify a network interface for packet sniffing.
+If no interface is specified, or if the interface flag is used without a value, the program will display a list of all active network interfaces.
+- `-t` or `--tcp`: Targets TCP segments.
+This can be further refined by using `-p <port>` or `--port-*` to filter by specific ports.
+- `-u` or `--udp`: Targets UDP datagrams, with the same optional port filtering as TCP.
+- `--icmp4`: Displays only ICMPv4 packets.
+- `--icmp6`: Displays only ICMPv6 echo request/response packets.
+- `--arp`: Displays only ARP frames.
+- `--ndp`: Displays only NDP packets, a subset of ICMPv6.
+- `--igmp`: Displays only IGMP packets.
+- `--mld`: Displays only MLD packets, another subset of ICMPv6.
+- `-p <port>`: Filters TCP or UDP packets to include only those with the specified port number in either the source or destination.
+- `--port-destination <port>`: Filters packets where the destination port matches the specified value.
+- `--port-source <port>`: Filters packets where the source port matches the specified value.
+- `-n <number>`: Specifies the number of packets to display.
+If not set, the default behavior is to display only one packet.

+All arguments can be provided in any order, giving you flexibility in how you configure the packet sniffing session.
+If there are specified more than one packet group, the sniffed packets can be a mix of their specified groups.

 ## Required theory
 In order to use the program correctly and to understand its output, it is necessary to have a certain base of knowledge in your mind, which is described in this chapter.